Last Updated on October 30, 2024

 The problem appears when no one has a local copy of the missing local or remote branch, and we also deleted our version using the git branch -d kaf6 command in a command line.
 At this point, we can rely on a manual search for a given local or remote branch using the git reflog command or restore a given branch from the backup.

-In the case of manual search using reflog tool, we must be aware that even the Bitbucket in their official documentation recommends a full backup of our project before starting this process.
+In the case of manual search using reflog tool, we must be aware that even Bitbucket in their official documentation recommends a full backup of our project before starting this process.
 This means that using the GitProtect.io solution will allow us to reverse the lost branch with one click.

 In Listing 2, we can see that while the procedure itself is not complex, you must be very careful when performing it.
 Especially if we don’t have an implemented backup system, in this case, a mistake can cause us a lot of work.
 You can see it perfectly with the git reflog show command, which we will use when we’re not sure of the exact name of the deleted branch.
 In this case, we will try to “hit” which change it was, but without certainty, we can only cause problems to us and our team.
 In Listing 2, we can see one more curiosity.
 That the branch was removed with the -D flag, not the -d flag, and this is related to our example.
-Because to delete a remote or local branch that is not fully merged yet, use the -D flag with git branch -D branch_name.
+To delete a remote or local branch that is not fully merged yet, use the -D flag with git branch -D branch_name.

 How secure are your repos and metadata?
 Don’t push luck – secure your code with the first professional GitHub, Bitbucket, and GitLab backup.